19 Best Egg Laying Chicken Breeds: With Name and Pictures

 These chickens have a moderate tendency to become broody and are known for their friendly and docile temperament.

-The hen weighs 6 lbs while the rooster weighs 9 lbs, and they are used multi-purposely for meat and eggs.
-The Wyandotte chicken has a lifespan of 6–10 years.
+The hen weighs 6 pounds, while the rooster weighs 9 pounds, and they serve multiple purposes by providing both meat and eggs.
+Furthermore, the Wyandotte chicken has a lifespan of 6–10 years.

 15. Ancona Chicken